japila-books/spark-structured-streaming-internals/docs/datasources/memory/MemoryStream.md

 logicalPlan: LogicalPlan
 ----

-NOTE: `logicalPlan` is part of the <<spark-sql-streaming-MemoryStreamBase.md#logicalPlan, MemoryStreamBase Contract>> for the logical query plan of the memory stream.
+`logicalPlan` is part of the [MemoryStreamBase](MemoryStreamBase.md#logicalPlan) abstraction.

-`logicalPlan` is simply a [StreamingExecutionRelation](StreamingExecutionRelation.md) (for this memory source and the <<spark-sql-streaming-MemoryStreamBase.md#attributes, attributes>>).
+`logicalPlan` is simply a [StreamingExecutionRelation](../../logical-operators/StreamingExecutionRelation.md) (for this memory source and the [attributes](MemoryStreamBase.md#attributes)).

-`MemoryStream` uses [StreamingExecutionRelation](StreamingExecutionRelation.md) logical plan to build Datasets or DataFrames when requested.
+`MemoryStream` uses [StreamingExecutionRelation](../../logical-operators/StreamingExecutionRelation.md) logical plan to build Datasets or DataFrames when requested.

 ```text
 scala> val ints = MemoryStream[Int]